3D models are ubiquitous in many fields:

 The principle is summarized in the following diagram.

 The rasterization approach adopts a radically different strategy from ray tracing.
-Instead of starting from each pixel and finding which object is visible, one starts from each object (triangle) and determines which pixels it covers.
+Instead of starting from each pixel and searching which object is visible, we start from each object (triangle) and determine which pixels it covers.
 This approach assumes that the scene is composed of triangles.
-The process takes place in two steps:
+The process unfolds in two steps:

-1. Projection: each triangle vertex is projected from 3D space onto the camera’s 2D plane.
-This operation is performed by a matrix multiplication in projective space: \(p' = M \, p\), where \(M\) is the matrix combining the scene transformation, the camera placement, and the perspective projection.
+Projection : each vertex of the triangle is projected from 3D space onto the camera’s 2D plane.
+This operation is performed by a matrix multiplication in a projective space: \(p' = M \, p\), where \(M\) is the matrix combining the transformation of the scene, the placement of the camera, and the perspective projection.
 This operation is extremely fast because it reduces to a matrix-vector product per vertex.

-2. Rasterization: once the triangles are projected in 2D, each triangle is “filled” pixel by pixel.
-For each pixel covered by the triangle, its barycentric coordinates are computed and the vertex attributes (color, normal, texture coordinates, etc.) are interpolated to obtain the value at the pixel.
-Each pixel thus processed is called a fragment.
+Rasterization : once the triangles are projected in 2D, each triangle is “filled” pixel by pixel.
+For each pixel covered by the triangle, its barycentric coordinates are computed and the attributes of the vertices (color, normal, texture coordinates, etc.) are interpolated to obtain the value at the pixel.
+Each such pixel is called a fragment.

 These two steps are illustrated below.